TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In front of her house, a large table – again seized from the jungle – resides beneath the shade of a tree, and four men line its edges, listening to distant, indigenous music escaping from a battery-powered radio.
 Their clothes are dusty in patches, mended in others; sweat bleeds from their armpits and collars.
 Caps, all of which bear slogans of Northern American football teams, provide respite from the sky’s piercing brightness.

-Our captain saunters over to join them, lowering himself down to straddle the bench.
-This is his customary seat where he waits for the tourists to go about their business.
+Our captain saunters to join them, lowering himself to straddle the bench.
+This is his customary seat where he waits for the tourists to do their business.

 Bolivian pigs sleeping.